 - Here MOD(COLUMN(B4)+1,3) finds every third month from the dataset.

 - $E$8+B4 will add the current bill with the input bill if the condition is true.

 - B4 is used if the condition is false, it will print the previous bill.

 - Thirdly, press Enter and you will find the same result as C5 in D5 as it is the first month.

-- In order to see the result for the entire row and all the columns, drag AutoFill in the right.
+- In order to see the result for the entire row and all the columns, drag AutoFill to the right.

-- Finally, you will be able to add $500 with the values of every third month like the following picture.
+- Finally, you will be able to add $500 with the values of every third month in the following picture.

 Things to Remember